 The 2 short lines on the trail stone inside of the “blessed area” (marked with the sideways cross) correspond to 2 short ridges on the ground.
 All disturbed areas that tested positive seismically later on are on these 2 ridges of breccia.
 The “F” shape to the east corresponds to the distinctive cliffs of Hackberry Spring that can be seen from Google Earth.

-Another interesting feature is that the trail stone was made to use magnetic north, not true north, hence rotation is necessary to match the Google Earth photo.
+Another interesting feature is that the trail stone was made according to the magnetic north present in 1848, not true north, hence rotation is necessary to match the Google Earth photo.

 The purpose of the stone map was likely to be used as a pattern to trace out paper maps as needed.

 During the investigation, the mountain with the tiny hole was scaled; photos and gps readings were taken.
 The hill dubbed “Cerro Negra” and the most prominent VMS deposit can be seen below with a trail across the top of it:

 After the match of the Google Earth photo and the Trail Stone map was known, the remaining portions of the 2 ridges were staked with more mining claims, and even more without knowing much at all about the geology.
 It was reasoned that it was statistically impossible to have the 3 prominent physical features match the Trail Stone map by coincidence.

 The breccia was still not recognized, and the process of learning the geology occurred during the years afterwards in bits and pieces.
 The seismic work of the 2 ridges was done in 2 sessions in later years.

 The Heart Stone map was another piece of the Peralta Stone maps puzzle.
 Shortly after learning the significance of the Trail stone, the east-facing cliff behind Government Well revealed itself…as a huge heart.